Direction 16: Surveys of Crown Land Pursuant to the Land Title Act and Land Act and Submission of Resultant Plans to the Surveyor General

 The following information is to be included in the plan submission to the Surveyor General:

-• A DSPL form that has been completed as much as possible.
-However, the form must not be electronically signed.
-The DSPL must contain the appropriate SG signatures block pursuant to Section 80 of the Land Act;
+- A DSPL form which has been filled out and contains all the required owner and approval blocks but has not been digitally signed.
+The DSPL must contain the appropriate SG signature block pursuant to Section 80 of the Land Act;

 Once the certificate for the signature of the Surveyor General has been signed, it will be scanned and emailed back to the applicant, at which point other consents and approvals can be obtained.
 The certificate bearing the hardcopy signature will be mailed to the applicant.